pupueys/mtrx2700-major/README.md

   - Alternates between the two digits for display multiplexing (driven by Timer 3 interrupts).

 ---
+### `gamelogic.c` / `seven_seg.h` – 7-Segment Display Management
+- `void enable_wire_interrupts(void)` - Configures EXTI interrupts on PE4–PE9 (wires).
+Maps each EXTI line to Port E via SYSCFG and enables falling edge trigger for all 6 pins.
+- `void EXTI4_IRQHandler(void)` and `void EXTI9_5_IRQHandler(void)` - this is the interrupt handler which handles each wire pull.
+Based on the interrupt handler called a index is fixed and `handle_wire_pull(int wire_index)` is called.
+- `void handle_wire_pull(int wire_index)` - This is the main logic for handling a wire pull interrupt.
+It ignores the imterrupt if the game is over or if the wire was already pulled.If the wire is correct (based on correct_wires[]), increments correct_count.
+If incorrect, reduces the time by 10 seconds, updates the display, and increments wrong_count.
+Calls end_game(1) if all correct wires are pulled.
+Calls end_game(0) if time runs out or if 2 wrong wires are pulled.
+Unmasks interrupt lines and enables NVIC handlers.
+- `void end_game(int end_of_game)` - This is the function that runs to end the game.
+It decides the outcome of the game based on the input of the function.
+It sets the game_over flag to high and if end_of_game glag is set to 1 it stops the timer, sets LED pattern, and triggers open_door().
+If end_of_game == 0 it stops the timer, sets display to 0, and turns on the buzzer.

+This controles the game logic and uses interrupts to detect wire pulls.
 ## Game Flow

 1. Wait for game start signal (PC2 high).